Source Control and Pretreatment

 Enforcement

 Permit violations may be identified during inspections or by reviewing monitoring data.
-Enforcement actions may include issuing a Notice of Violation, fines or requiring the installation of pretreatment equipment.
+Enforcement actions may include Compliance Orders requiring the proper installation of pretreatment equipment.
+Fines may be assessed for continued failure to comply with CAWD regulations.